 Spaghetti is one of those meals that’s kind of a catch 22.
 It’s an easy go-to meal.
 It’s something that you probably have all the ingredients for without hitting the store.
 But it makes SO MANY DISHES dirty!
 A pan for the sauce, a pan for the pasta, a colander.
 It’s a bit of a pain.

 Well, this Instant Pot Spaghetti is the answer to that problem.
 One pan – the insert of the Instant Pot.
 No need to drain pasta.
 No need to wash three dishes for one recipe.
 I might never go back to making spaghetti the “regular” way again.
+Same goes for spaghetti and meatballs.
 If you guys haven’t gotten on the Instant Pot train yet, I think it’s time.
 I use mine at least once a week and I’m constantly getting Instant Pot recipe requests.

 With my Instant Pot pasta with Italian sausage and spinach being such a popular recipe on my site, I knew I had to give you guys some more easy pasta recipes to make in your pressure cooker.